-A divorce is a legal judgment terminating a Nevada marriage.
+Divorce by definition is a legal judgment terminating a marriage.
 During divorce proceedings, a court determines the division of community property and alimony payments.
-If the couple has children under 18, the court also determines child custody and child support.
+If the couple has children under 18, the court also determines

 To help you better understand the divorce process in the state of Nevada, our Las Vegas family law attorneys discuss the following 12 key things to know:

 - 1. Who can file for divorce in Nevada?

 - 2. What are the grounds for divorcing in Nevada?